-The Dashboard Designer provides the capability to arrange and resize dashboard items and groups using simple drag-and-drop operations.
-You can also arrange and resize dashboard items using an API the Dashboard provides.
+The Dashboard Designer allows users to arrange and resize dashboard items and groups using drag-and-drop operations.

 The dashboard arranges dashboard items, groups and tabs using layout items, layout groups and layout tab pages arranged in layout tab container.
-They are special containers that are used to display a dashboard layout as a hierarchical structure.
+They are containers that display a dashboard layout as a hierarchical structure.

-Refer to Dashboard Layout for more information about concepts related to a dashboard layout.
+Refer to the following topic for more information about concepts related to a dashboard layout: Dashboard Layout.